How to Hear God Clearly: Your Ultimate Guide for Hearing God

 • You're beginning to recognize your own voice and the enemy's versus God's.

-• You're acting on small promptings without waiting for thunder and lightening from above for confirmation.
+• You're acting on small promptings without waiting for thunder and lightning from above as confirmation.

 • You're finding peace even when God seems silent.